Install static-mcpify

 list_assets # List all assets

-get_asset # Get asset info
+get_asset # Get asset details by name

 📁 Output Structure